vnbaaij/ImageProcessor.Web.Episerver/README.md

 ## Change log
 To get a more exact overview of the changes, you can also take a look at the commit history.

+#### V5.4
+- Added functionality to allow for a relative app data path as well

 #### V5.3.0
 - References new ImageProcessor packages
 - Updated Microsoft.Data.OData (security alert) in Azure package (5.3.1) and sample site